-This 15-minute vegan miso ramen has a silky smooth broth and packed with all the umami savoriness that I need.
+This 15-minute vegan miso ramen has a silky smooth broth and is packed with all the umami savoriness that I need.

 Noodle in broth is always my go-to meal.
 Since my family loves the miso ramen I shared last time, I wanted to make a simpler version.
-This 15-minute version doesn’t lack any of the flavor.
+This 15-minute version doesn’t lack any of the flavors.
 I used the same ingredients with minor steps modification.

 That said, I do enjoy manually grinding my toasted sesame seeds and making a huge batch of kombu dashi from scratch.
 However, I appreciate a simple and easy version especially when I’m in a time crunch to make lunch for my family.

 This recipe was created so my kids can save it for when they go to college.
 I really hope this recipe can inspire you or satisfy your ramen cravings, especially when you are not near a vegan ramen shop.

 Let’s see how to make a delicious piping hot ramen bowl in 15 minutes with just a few ingredients below.

 Although this recipe only requires 15-minutes I did not skip all the important components to make a flavorful broth.
 So, here are some of the ingredients that you need to make a slurpable bowl of vegan miso ramen.